UsainBloot/webpack-tips-and-tricks/code-splitting/dynamic-imports/README.md

 ## Example

-Page A includes code and dependencies that are only required after clicking a button.
+The page includes code and dependencies that are only required after clicking a button.

-Page A dynamically imports the code and dependencies when the button is clicked.
+The page dynamically imports the code and dependencies when the button is clicked.

-Page A's javascript bundle will not include the additional dependency, and will instead make a network request to fetch and invoke the code only when the button is clicked.
+The page's javascript bundle will not include the additional dependency, and will instead make a network request to fetch and invoke the code only when the button is clicked.

 1. `npm start`
 2. Open `http://localhost:8080` in a browser